 Like many people, I buy the daily paper far less often than I used to.
 Sales of most UK titles have halved in the last 10 years, a decline that cannot be attributed to mortality rates alone.
-I buy The Guardian on Fridays and Saturdays, and no longer buy a Sunday paper.
-I am back in the habit of paying for The Guardian twice a week rather than taking advantage of the free offer at Waitrose, which I wrote about in 2016.
+I get The Guardian on Fridays and Saturdays, and hardly ever get a Sunday paper.
+I am back in the habit of paying for The Guardian most weeks rather than taking advantage of the free offer at Waitrose, which I wrote about in 2016.

 After a cursory flick through the paper I usually turn to the puzzles page, or rather one of the puzzle pages.
 On Fridays there is a Sudoku and a Suguru on the back of the Films & Music section and there are two Killer Sudokus (Easy and Medium) and a Codeword on the back of the Journal section.
 Between them they occupy my attention for an hour or two.
 On Saturdays there is a Sandwich Sudoku in the main paper and over a dozen different puzzles in the last three pages of the Journal.
 These typically take up much of my Saturday afternoon, either side of lunch-time, with the radio or TV on in the background: “Pick of the Pops” on Radio 2 from 1pm to 3pm, football, cricket, rugby or tennis on TV depending on the time of year.